A-gardner-17/multinational-retail-data-centralisation96/README.md

         END

 6. **milestone3_6.py**: Casting for the dim_date_times table.
 7. **milestone3_7.py**: Casting for the dim_card_details table.
-To resolve an issue with the casting of the card_number column the following SQL wase executed:
+To resolve an issue with the casting of the card_number column the following SQL was executed:

 > UPDATE dim_card_details
        SET card_number = TRIM(TO_CHAR(CAST(card_number AS NUMERIC), '9999999999999999999999'))